 You might be very clear about the changes you seek in your life, or you might be struggling to put your finger on what exactly is troubling you or holding you back.

-Perhaps there are things in your past you feel the need to talk about, or more recent events that you are finding it difficult to cope with.
+Perhaps there are things in your past you feel the need to explore, or there might be more recent situations and relationships that you are finding it difficult to cope with.

 HOW TO BEGIN

 If you're interested in working with me, just get in touch via phone, email, or the form below (whatever method you prefer) and I will get back to you within 24 hours.
 If you email me, please check your spam folder if you find yourself waiting for my reply.

 It will help to know a little bit about what has brought you to counselling, and what times in the week might work best for you.

 Assuming we can match your schedule and my availability, we will arrange an initial meeting and you can decide after that if you want to continue meeting on a regular basis.

 I can meet you in person face to face in counselling rooms conveniently located near Wimbledon train/tube station.

 If it's more convenient for you, we can also meet online via Zoom or speak on the phone without video.